-"In a way I'm a little surprised that we have not had this kind of trouble before," Jan said.
+reduced.
+But there can be no guarantee that they are all ended.
+As we can see out there."
+He "In a way I'm a little surprised that we have not had this kind of trouble before," Jan said.
 "It must have taken an awful lot of artificial earthquakes to build the Road.
 That's a matter of record.
 And the energy it takes to start an eruption is only the tiniest part of the energy that is released.
-The builders knew their business and did not leave until the seismic processes were reduced.
-But there can be no guarantee that they are all ended.
-As we can see out there."
-Re looked out gloomily at the volcano, now dropping behind them.
+The builders knew their business and did not leave until the seismic processes were looked out gloomily at the volcano, now dropping behind them.
 "But it's over," she said.
 "We're through."
 Jan did not want to erase her happy smile by reminding her that there would have to be a return trip.
 Better the happiness of the hour.
 Then they came to the scorched farmlands and the immense silos baking under the relentless sun.
 Loading the corn began, a slow process because of the limited number of coldsuits.
-Nevertheless the work was continu-ous, one man taking over when the other ended his shift, putting a newly-charged powerpack into the coldsuit, care-ful not to touch the burning metal of the external fit-tings.
+Nevertheless the work was continuous, one man taking over when the other ended his shift, putting a newly-charged powerpack into the coldsuit, careful not to touch the burning metal of the external fittings.
 Out into the heat to swing the discharge hose over the opening in a car roof, to fill it to overflowing.
-The car was moved on, the hole sealed, another appeared below.
-The Road was knee-deep in corn for they made no at-tempt to be careful; spee& was more important than neatness.
-More corn would be left to burn than they could carry away.
-When the last train was being filled, Jan consulted with Semenov.
+The car was moved on, the hole sealed, another appeared The Road itself may be damaged.

-"I'm taking the tanks out now.
-But I'm worried about the section of Road that passes the volcano."

-"You'll clear it easily enough."

-"I'm not concerned about that.
-The volcanic activity seems to have died down.
-But we did have that big quake some days ago.
-If we could feel it here, how must it be that much closer?
-The Road itself may be damaged.
 I want a good lead time."
 Semenov nodded reluctant agreement.
 "I just hope that you are wrong.
 "So do I. I'll report back as soon as I get there."
 They ran at top speed and made the journey without a stop.
 Jan was asleep when they came to the volcanic area, and Otakar, who was co-driving the lead tank with him, came down to shake him awake.
 "Big drifts across the road, but otherwise it doesn't look bad."
 "I'll come right up."
 They left the other tanks with dozer blades to clear the Road, then ground ahead over the mountainous drifts.
 The air was clear and the volcano itself soon came into sight, silent at last, with just a plume of smoke drifting from its conical summit.
 That's a relief," Otakar said.

-"I couldn't agree more.
+"I couldn't agree more."
 They went on until the tank was stopped by an immense drift of dust and rock that completely blocked the Road.
 All they could do was back to one side and wait for the tanks with blades.
 They caught up quickly because all they were doing on the first pass was making a cut big enough to let them through.
 They would return and widen it for the trains.
 The driver of the dozer tank waved as he tackled the mountainous mass, and was soon out of sight behind it.
 "It's getting shallow again," he reported by radio.
-"Not deep at all on this side~..."
-Ris voice ended in a gasp.
+"Not deep at all on this side..."
+His voice ended in a gasp.
 "What is it?"
 Jan asked.
 "Come in.
 Can you hear me?"
+Sixteen "I only hope that you're right."
+"It's gone -- the Road's gone," Otakar said, gasping out the words.